 In November 2004 the second building “Neubau” was opened to the public adding more than 1000 square meters of exhibition space to the existing building complex of the GFZK.
 In close collaboration with the director Barbara Steiner, the architecture studio AS-IF designed a single-storey structure based on a polygonal configuration of spatial segments.
 Moveable walls, folding doors and curtains allow for the connection or separation of rooms in different constellations, and enable different exhibition layouts and content flow.
 The rooms are discovered through motion, revealing changing and unpredictable optical perspectives and connections.
 Interior and exterior flow into one another.
 Tall windows open up onto the street outside, the neighbouring buildings and the park, anchoring the architecture in the surrounding city.
 The building is divided into two zones.
 Ramps and corridors with béton brut floors recall the sidewalks outside and make wear visible.
 The exhibition rooms, with their floors and walls of the one colour, are timeless and continually renewed.
 Thus the architecture recalls the fact that spaces are continually being rebuilt and redesigned, inviting visitors to reflect on the interplay between individuals and their surroundings.

-In the old carriage house, also called the Garden House, there are two hotel suites and a project space in which the International Village Show is currently exhibited.
+In the old carriage house, also called the Garden House, there are two hotel suites designed by artists.